Polyhedral Complexes

 rays_modulo_lineality(as, PC::PolyhedralComplex)

-Return the rays of the recession cone of PC up to lineality as a NamedTuple with two iterators.
+Return the rays of the recession fan of PC up to lineality as a NamedTuple with two iterators.
 If PC has lineality L, then the iterator rays_modulo_lineality iterates over representatives of the rays of PC/L. The iterator lineality_basis gives a basis of the lineality space L.

 Examples